nazar067/CobainSaver-python/README.md

 2. Create a Database

-Once PostgreSQL is installed, create a database named payments_db.
+Once PostgreSQL is installed, create a database named cobainsaver.
 You can do this using the following commands in the PostgreSQL shell:
-`CREATE DATABASE payments_db;`
+`CREATE DATABASE cobainsaver;`

 3. Clone the Repository